jaegeral/security-apis/README.md

 A collective awesome list of public (JSON) APIs for use in security. https://alexanderjaeger.de Learn about REST: https://github.com/marmelab/awesome-rest

+Thanks to all [contributors](https://github.com/deralexxx/security-apis/graphs/contributors), you're awesome and wouldn't be possible without you!
+The goal is to build a categorized community-driven collection of APIs relevant for security people.

 # Index
 * [Online](#online)
 * [Tools](#tools)